Pet Insurance Blog

 Research Methodology

 The Pawlicy Advisor algorithm scans and prioritizes recommendations based on breed-specific risk factors, age, location, and the fine print in each provider’s policy.
 This enables us to rank insurance policies across top providers by lifetime cost and coverage value for each unique pet.
+You can also read our US pet ownership statistic report for broader insights into the landscape.

 The recommendation algorithm also asks pet parents about how they’d handle an unexpected $5,000 veterinary bill to better understand the best “coverage versus cost” fit.